OpenDevICON/opendevicon/docs/testMintBurnToken.md

 Now, since we changed the token, we need to update the contract.
 Execute this block to update the contract again without making change to other blocks.

+> While updating the contract, the parameters can be changed as well.

 ```Python
 UPDATE_PARAMS =  {
             "_tokenName": "TestToken",